perseus784/BvS/README.md

                  Cost = ∑ ( predicted - actual )²

 Once the Cost is calculated, we have to minimize it.
 This minimisation can be done easily using many methods.
 Now it's an optimization problem.
+**Gradient Descent** is the one most significant and effective technique in model optimization.
+### Gradient Descent:

-**Step 5:** Test the model that was created with a new set of data.
+## **Step 5:** Test the model.